 Comparing each lacing method to basic Criss Cross Lacing makes it easier to know whether a shorter or longer shoelace is needed for a particular lacing method.

-Many shoes nowadays come with shoelaces that are excessively long.
+Many shoes come with shoelaces that are excessively long.
 Here's some theories about this phenomenon, as well as some practical solutions as to what to do about it.